-10 IT disasters: Why you need a disaster recovery plan.
+10 IT disasters: Reasons why you need a disaster recovery plan

 In the tech-driven 21st century, no company should be without an IT disaster recovery plan.
 The examples below show that clearly, no company is immune to such a disaster.
 What’s more, while technology may be powerful, it is also fragile and one small error can have massive implications.
 The loss of money, customers and company reputation are just some of the things that come to mind.
 Keep reading for examples of companies in Australia and overseas that have suffered the wrath of an IT disaster.

 1. Myer.com.au Boxing day crash